-Contract Details This variation is between: [delete as applicable: CCS / Buy And ver] ("CCS" "the Buyer") [insert name of Supplier] ("the S Supplier") Contract name: [insert name of contract to be changed] ("the Contract") Contract reference number: [insert contract reference number er] Details of Proposed Variation Variation initiated by: [delete as applicable: CCS/Buyer/Supplier] Variation number: [insert variation number] Date variation is raised: [insert date] Proposed variation Reason for the variation: [insert reason] An Impact Assessment shall be provided within: [insert number] days Impact of Variation Likely impact of the proposed variation: [Supplier to insert assessment of impact] Outcome of Variation Contract variation: This Contract detailed above is varied as follows: [CCS/Buyer to insert original Clauses or Paragraphs be varied and the changed clause] Financial variation: Original Contract Value: £ [insert amount] Additional cost due to variation: £ [insert amount] New Contract value: £ [insert amount]
+Contract Details This variation is between: [delete as applicable: Buyer] ("the Buyer") And [insert name of Supplier] ("the \$ Supplier") Contract name: [insert name of contract to be ch nanged] ("the Contract") Contract reference number: [insert contract reference number er] Details of Proposed Variation Variation initiated by: [delete as applicable: Buyer/Sup pplier] Variation number: [insert variation number] Date variation is raised: [insert date] Proposed variation Reason for the variation: [insert reason] An Impact Assessment shall be provided within: [insert number] days Impact of Variation Likely impact of the proposed variation: [Supplier to insert assessment of impact] Outcome of Variation Contract variation: This Contract detailed above is v raried as follows: [Buyer to insert original Clauses or Paragraphs to varied and the changed clause] Financial variation: Original Contract Value: £ [insert amount] Additional cost due to variation: £ [insert amount] New Contract value: £ [insert amount]

-- 1. This Variation must be agreed and signed by both Parties to the Contract and shall only be effective from the date it is signed by [delete as applicable: CCS / Buyer] - 2.
+- 1. This Variation must be agreed and signed by both Parties to the Contract and shall only be effective from the date it is signed by [delete as applicable: Buyer] - 2.
 Words and expressions in this Variation shall have the meanings given to them in the Contract. - 3.
 The Contract, including any previous Variations, shall remain effective and unaltered except as amended by this Variation.